5 Ideas for What to Write In A Featured Wedding Blog Post

 - Did anything fun or unusual happen on the wedding day?

-Featured wedding blog posts are most likely to rank in Google for the venue name, if you optimize them well.
+Real wedding blog posts are most likely to rank on Google for the venue’s name (if you optimize them well!).
 So if SEO is important to you, describe the wedding venue in more detail than other vendors do.

 - Why did the couple choose their wedding venue?

-- Which locations at the venue were used?
+- Which spaces were used at the venue?

 - How many guests were there, and how did that compare to the maximum at the venue?

-- Was there anything special about the venue, location, etc. that you particularly liked?
+- Was there anything special about the venue or location that you particularly liked?

 This is one element I see missed the most, and it is a huge opportunity for you as the wedding vendor—Write about your own involvement in the wedding day.